The Hampstead Heavies

 Walter Wright's Narrative "The Hampstead Heavies, A narrative of a 60 pounder Battery in France and Belgium during the Great War" was published by the author in 1926 and dedicated "To the undying memory of Major Harold Graham Paris RA, M.C. and Bar, Who founded the 138th Heavy Battery, and who was in command when he was killed in action at Estrees, October 6th, 1918".

-I am pleased to acknowledge that much of the material included on this website has been taken from Walter Wright's account.
+I am pleased to acknowledge that some of the material included on this website has been taken from Walter Wright's account.

 In my father's copy of the narrative were a number of local newspaper cuttings about the Hampstead Heavies, one of which recorded the narrative's publication:-